Circus Animals: Reception

 Critic Toby Creswell described Circus Animals as, "a really extraordinary piece of work, as though John Steinbeck, Henry Lawson, Manning Clarke and Jerry Lee Lewis formed a band."
 He went on to single out "Wild Colonial Boy", "because it so brilliantly encapsulated the Australian experience," and "Houndog", "because it has a completely mad structure but it too goes to the heart of the Australian wanderlust."
 Roadrunner claimed the band, "revel in their Australianness, and seem to capture a lot of the hard edge of this country."

 The Age also gave a positive review, saying, "I regarded Cold Chisel as over-rated when they first hit the scene with a splash, but they have established themselves as a consistent, powerful outfit, with strong instrumentals, vocals and writing.
 All these qualities have come together on Circus Animals, for the first time."

 Given an "A" rating in Canada's Windsor Star, the reviewer noted, "This is heavy metal at its painful best.
 Jim Barnes screams like other hard rockers, but never for shallow effect, he has real emotive strength.
 Guitarist Ian Moss shifts into overdrive with the grace of an Indy professional and Walker's insightful lyrics give the music weight."
-Rip It Up said, "Barnes has no peers in the shouting stakes, yet tempers this with delicacy when required.
+New Zealand magazine Rip It Up said, "Barnes has no peers in the shouting stakes, yet tempers this with delicacy when required.
 On any assessment, Circus Animals is a triumph."

 Reviewed in Rolling Stone Australia at the time of its release, Circus Animals was described as, "a deeply flawed masterpiece, brilliant not so much in spite of the flaws but because of them."
 The reviewer went on to say, "from the hot, barren coastal highway to the sloping indifference of Kings Cross, these are Australian blues."
 Particular mention was made of the song "Wild Colonial Boy", which is said to be, "the most overtly political statement from an Australian rock artist in years."